mebusy/notes/dev_notes/RL_DavidSilver_part2.md

  - When you useing Function Approximation , the size of eligibility traces is on the size of you parameters ?
     - it record all the features you have seen so far.

+### Linear Action-Value Function Approximation

+we might have 1 feature ,x₁, say how far am I far from the wall if I moving forwards.
+And I have another feature , x₂ , says how far am I far from this wall if I'm moving backwards.